-I am a licensed clinical social worker in private practice in New York City.
+I am a licensed clinical social worker in New York, California, Illinois and Florida.

 I have over 15 years’ experience in community organizing, social work and psychotherapy, which began when I worked with survivors of torture and war trauma in Chicago at the Marjorie Kovler Center and later as an extern in New York City at the Bellevue/NYU Program for Survivors of Torture.

 In 2005 I traveled twice to the Kurdish region in northern Iraq to train clinicians on methods of trauma treatment, as part of a US State Department program in partnership with Heartland Alliance International, and in collaboration with Steven Reisner, Phd.

 I was a psychotherapist for several years in a community mental health center in The Bronx, a satellite of the Albert Einstein College of Medicine, where I treated a range of conditions, including severe depression, anxiety disorders, borderline and dissociative disorders, suicidality, and addiction.
 I provided supportive therapy to individuals suffering from chronic illness and I also provided supportive therapy to family members around grief and end-of-life issues.